dominik-pichler/Balmung/ER-NLP/ER-NLP.md

 | I-PER  | 0.29476708  | 6     | o      | 22    | 23  |
 | I-PER  | 0.33195055  | 8     | H      | 25    | 26  |
 | I-PER  | 0.6844228   | 12    | Wa     | 47    | 49  |

+To me, the effectiveness of this model seems limited ...